sevensolutions/nomad-iis/website/docs/features/management-api.md

 The difference between the `PUT` and `PATCH` method is, that `PUT` will stop the application while uploading the file, whereas `PATCH` will hot-patch the file, keeping the app running.
 Keep in mind that hot-patching may fail if some files are currently being locked by the worker process.

 :::tip
 Using these methods it is possible to upload an application into a previously deployed allocation.
 This can be thought as the opposite of Nomad pulling the application from somewhere.
-This is usefull if you want to run an application shortly, eg. to run UI-tests against.
+This is useful if you want to run an application shortly, eg. to run UI-tests against.
 :::

 :::info